Duff Cooper: Post-war and marriage

 After demobilisation, he returned to the Egypt Department, and was then Private Secretary to the Parliamentary Under-Secretary (i.e., assistant to the junior minister).
 He needed money to enter politics.
 He played significant roles in the Egyptian and Turkish crises in the early 1920s.

 On 2 June 1919, he married Lady Diana Manners, whose family were initially opposed to the match.
 Diana's mother in particular thought Cooper a promiscuous drinker and gambler who was without title, position or wealth.
-Diana was officially the daughter of the 8th Duke of Rutland, but was widely believed – by herself included – to be the natural daughter of Harry Cust, a Belvoir Castle neighbour, and MP.
-In 1923, Lady Diana played the Madonna in the Max Reinhardt play “The Miracle".
+Diana was officially the daughter of the 8th Duke of Rutland, but was widely believed—by herself included—to be the natural daughter of Harry Cust, a Belvoir Castle neighbour, and MP.
+In 1923, Lady Diana played the Madonna in the Max Reinhardt play The Miracle.
 The money which she earned enabled Cooper to resign from the Foreign Office in July 1924.

 Lady Diana tolerated Cooper's numerous affairs.
 These included the Franco-American Singer sewing-machine heiress Daisy Fellowes, the socialite Gloria Guinness, the French novelist Louise Leveque de Vilmorin and the writer Susan Mary Alsop (then an American diplomat's wife, by whom he had an illegitimate son, William Patten Jr, who later fathered W. Samuel Patten).
-The polo player 'Boy' Capel's wife Diana and the Anglo-Irish socialite and fashion model Maxime de la Falaise were two more, although Lady Diana reportedly did not mind and loved him nonetheless, explaining to their son: "They were the flowers, but I was the tree".
+The polo player "Boy" Capel's wife Diana and the Anglo-Irish socialite and fashion model Maxime de la Falaise were two more, although Lady Diana reportedly did not mind and loved him nonetheless, explaining to their son: "They were the flowers, but I was the tree".

 Political career, 1924–1939

 1924–1931: In and out of Parliament

 Within weeks Cooper was selected for the winnable seat of Oldham, where he was elected at the general election in October 1924, with a 13,000 majority over the sitting Labour member.
 He made a very successful maiden speech on Egypt, which was praised by H. A. L. Fisher who spoke next.
-The speech was also praised by several newspaper accounts.
-He was seen as a coming man within the party.
+The speech was also praised in several newspaper accounts.
+He was seen as a "coming man" within the party.
 Cooper was a stalwart supporter of Prime Minister Stanley Baldwin, and a friend of Chancellor of the Exchequer, Winston Churchill.
 In January 1928 he was appointed Financial Secretary to the War Office, not a job he would have chosen.
 The Secretary of State Sir Laming Worthington-Evans gave him a lot of responsibility.
 He very likely would have been promoted if the Conservatives had won the election in 1929, but they were defeated and Cooper lost his own seat.

 John Julius, his only legitimate child, was born in 1929.
-Out of Parliament, Cooper wrote a biography of the French statesman Talleyrand.
+Out of Parliament, Cooper wrote a biography of the French statesman Talleyrand, Napoleon's famous chief diplomat.
 He wrote slowly but seldom needed to revise his drafts.
-Philip Ziegler writes that "rarely can subject and author have been more satisfactorily matched" as both men were worldly and disliked cant.
+Ziegler writes that "rarely can subject and author have been more satisfactorily matched" as both men were worldly and disliked cant.
 The book was eventually published in 1932 by his nephew Rupert Hart-Davis to critical praise and lasting success.